bilde2910/FreeField/docs/auth/discord.rst

 1. Go to https://discordapp.com/developers/applications/ and log in with your Discord account.
 2. Click on "Create an application".
 3. Give your application a name and description.

-You should choose a name that reflects the community you have set up FreeField for.
+   .. tip:: You should choose a name that reflects the community you have set up
+            FreeField for.
 A good idea is to use the name of your community, or a location-specific name such as "New York FreeField."
 You may optionally upload an icon for your application, which will be displayed when users attempt to authenticate.

 4. Take note of the "Client ID" and "Client Secret" assigned to your
    application: